logo

 Wages(incl.
 ACC)

-This covers 4.25 FTE external staff, and is net of staff accommodation.
+This covers 4.5 FTE external staff and is net of staff accommodation.
 Employer ACC is included here.

 Animal health

 The philosophy for animal health is to be observant and proactive.
-The SCC for the herd is below 150,000.
+The SCC for the herd was below 130,000 for the 2023-24 season.
 The herd is blanket treated with short acting dry cow therapy at drying off.
 Lameness is not a problem with the incidence of lameness under 6%.
 Included in the animal health costs are Lepto vaccinations for the herd, selenium injections prior to calving and magnesium and mineral supplementation via in trough dosatron.
 Also included are calf 10 in 1 vaccinations, a turbo drench which covers coccidiosis plus a pre wean drench and horn de-budding.
 Unplanned vet visits are rare.
 The cost of testing for BVD as required is included under animal health.

 Breeding and herd improvement